-A number of distributed file systems appeared in 1980s in the Unix community.
-NFS, RFS, AFS were a few of those.
-By far NFS has been the most successful, being used on thousands of Unix and non-Unix operating systems throughout the world. pNFS is a significant extension of the NFS, being a parallel implementation of the NFS that parallelizes file services.
-In the context of growing computing power that enables a shift away from the traditional serial organization of the computer algorithms, number of attempts are focusing on parallelization of work within and without of a system.
-Garth Gibson and Peter Corbett published a problem statement in July 2004 that went on to be the starting point for evolution of pNFS.
-Rapidly changing hardware configurations, deployment and a desire to make optimal usage of available processing power highlighted the problem of limited bandwidth to NFS servers.
-The bandwidth limitation exists because an NFS server has limited resources like network, CPU, memory and disk I/O. However by design, access to any one file system through the NFSv4 protocol requires that a single server be accessed.
+Gibson and Corbett published a problem statement in July 2004 that went on to be the starting point for the evolution of pNFS.
+Rapidly changing hardware configuration, deployment, and a desire to make optimal use of available processing power highlighted the problem of limited bandwidth.
+The bandwidth limitation exists because an NFS server has limited resources like network, CPU, memory, and disk I/O. However by design, access to any one file system through the NFSv4 protocol requires that a single server be accessed.

 The solution outlined in the paper proposes the parallelization of file services, by enhancing NFSv4 in a minor version.